anthuanvasquez/anthuanvasquez/README.md

 <hr />

 ## About Me
-Passionate for technology.
-I consider myself as a person with initiative, who loves to take on new responsibilities, learn new things and face great challenges.
+Enthusiastic about technology.
+Independent thinker who enjoys taking on new challenges.
+As well on try new skills, and showing initiative.

-10 years of experience in the web industry.
-Solid front-end knowledge of VueJs, ES6, HTML5, CSS3+, and Web Accessibility.
-Strong understanding of design principles, UI/UX, Advanced CSS (CSS Modules, SASS) and responsive Design.
-Strong understanding of back-end technologies, NodeJs, PHP and SQL or No SQL Database.
-Vast experience with e-commerce software, BigCommerce Certified and experienced in devops technologies including microservices architecture and docker.
+Over a decade of experience working in the web industry.
+Competent in analyzing business needs and development approaches for long and short-term success.
+A commitment to high availability, robustness, and scalability.
+Solid skills with front-end technologies like VueJs, ES6, HTML5, CSS3+, and Web Accessibility.
+Strong command of UI/UX, advanced CSS (CSS Modules, SASS), and responsive design ideas.
+Solid working knowledge of Node.js, PHP, and SQL or No SQL databases. extensive knowledge of e-commerce software.
+BigCommerce certification, and good skills for DevOps tools including microservices architecture and Docker.

-Positive attitude, strong work ethic, organization and team leadership, a drive for results while focusing on high code quality.
+Positive attitude, excellent work ethic, organization, and team management.
+Together with a focus on superior code quality and a drive for achievements.